I was delighted to be successful in the Private Members' Bill ballot and present my Planning (Enforcement) Bill to Parliament on 16 June.

-My Planning (Enforcement) Bill seeks to address this by strengthening powers to deal with repeated planning breaches.
-The Bill would increase the penalties for those who repeatedly and intentionally flout the law, and creating a national register to enable local authorities to identify repeat offenders, so that we can end the cycle of endless applications and planning breaches on problem sites, and help protect our residents and our natural environment.
+My Planning (Enforcement) Bill sought to address this by strengthening powers to deal with repeated planning breaches.
+The Bill aimed to increase the penalties for those who repeatedly and intentionally flout the law, and creating a national register to enable local authorities to identify repeat offenders, in order to end the cycle of endless applications and planning breaches on problem sites, and help protect our residents and our natural environment.

 What is a Private Members' Bill?

 Private Members' bills are public bills introduced by MPs and Lords who are not government ministers.
 As with other public bills their purpose is to change the law as it applies to the general population.

 To introduce a bill in the House of Commons a Member needs to provide its short title (by which it is known) and its long title (which describes briefly what it does).
 Ballot bills, such as the Planning (Enforcement) Bill have the best chance of becoming law, as they get priority for the limited amount of debating time available.
 The names of Members applying for a bill are drawn in a ballot held on the second sitting Thursday of a parliamentary session.
 Normally, the first seven ballot bills are most likely to get a day's debate.

 The first reading (formal presentation - no debate) of ballot bills takes place on the fifth sitting Wednesday of a parliamentary session.